glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Tuning parameter selection

 To this point, the package also allows the best model to be selected using a `hybrid' BICh selection criteria developed by Delattre et al. \citeyearpar{BICh2014}: where \(d_{\lambda,\beta}\) and \(d_{\lambda,\gamma}\) are the number of nonzero fixed and random effect coefficients, respectively.

-In simulations not shown here, we found that the BIC-ICQ gave the best performance in choosing the correct set of fixed and random effects.
+In simulations not shown here (see content in GitHub repository \url{https://github.com/hheiling/paper_glmmPen_RJournal} for details), we found that the BIC-ICQ gave the best performance in choosing the correct set of fixed and random effects.
 The BIC and BICh methods tended to underestimate the number of true fixed effects compared to BIC-ICQ in the simulations we considered.
 However, in order to calculate the BIC-ICQ, a minimal penalty model needs to be fit using a small penalty (i.e.,~$\lambda_{min}$) on the fixed and random effects.
 Posterior samples from this minimal penalty model are then used to calculate the BIC-ICQ value for each model fit in the variable selection procedure.
 Depending on the size of the full model with all fixed and random effects predictors, this calculation can be time-intensive since fitting the model with a small penalty will keep many fixed and random effects predictors in the model.

 Alternatively, the calculation of the BIC and BICh criteria require a calculation of the marginal log-likelihood \(\ell(\boldsymbol \theta)\) for each model.
 Since the integrals within \(\ell(\boldsymbol \theta)\) are intractable, we estimate the marginal log-likelihood using the corrected arithmetic mean estimator (CAME) described by Pajor \citeyearpar{pajor2017}.
-We have found this CAME estimator to be relatively quick and easy to calculate, as well as consistent with the marginal log-likelihood estimate calculated by the package \pkg{lme4} \citep{lme42007} for a range of conditions.
+We have found this CAME estimator to be relatively quick and easy to calculate, as well as consistent with the marginal log-likelihood estimate calculated by the package \CRANpkg{lme4} \citep{lme42007} for a range of conditions (see content in GitHub repository \url{https://github.com/hheiling/paper_glmmPen_RJournal} for details).